bikeshed-sanctuary/zod-zz/README.md

 # zod-zz

-One [zod-extend](https://github.com/bikeshed-sanctuary/zod-extend) package to rule them all, one [zod-extend](https://github.com/bikeshed-sanctuary/zod-extend) package to find them, One [zod-extend](https://github.com/bikeshed-sanctuary/zod-extend) package to bring package them all and in the darkness bind them.
+One [zod-extend](https://github.com/bikeshed-sanctuary/zod-extend) package to rule them all, one [zod-extend](https://github.com/bikeshed-sanctuary/zod-extend) package to find them, One [zod-extend](https://github.com/bikeshed-sanctuary/zod-extend) package to package them all and in the darkness bind them.

 A Zod extension package that provides additional schema types and methods for enhanced validation.